TimoFreiberg/typestate-post/suitability-examples.md

 # The Case for the Typestate Pattern - Actually It Depends

 So far, I introduced several approaches to designing types to represent states in Rust.
-I presented them in a clear order from worst to best, but this ranking is .
+I presented them in a clear order from worst to best, but this is not an objective ordering.

-There are several reasons why the typestate pattern suited the algorithm so well.
+I simply chose an algorithm that suited the typestate pattern well, for a few reasons:

 ## Simple state transitions